4d/docs/website/translated_docs/de/Project/documentation.md

     </td>

     <td>
-      Heading level 2 in markdown.
+      Heading level 2 in Markdown.
 The first sentence after this tag is used as the method description in the code editor tips if HTML comment is not used
     </td>
   </tr>